Generic name: gilteritinib [ gil-te-RI-ti-nib ]

 Precautions while using gilteritinib

-Using gilteritinib while you are pregnant can harm your unborn baby.
+Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Female patients should use effective birth control during treatment with gilteritinib and for at least 6 months after the last dose.
-Male patients who have female partners should use effective birth control during treatment with gilteritinib and for at least 4 months after the last dose.
-If you think you have become pregnant while using gilteritinib, tell your doctor right away.
+Female patients should use effective birth control during treatment with this medicine and for at least 6 months after the last dose.
+Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 4 months after the last dose.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

-Using gilteritinib may increase your risk of having a condition called differentiation syndrome, which may be life-threatening.
-It may occur as early as 2 days after starting gilteritinib and during the first 3 months of treatment.
-Check with your doctor right away if you start to have a fever, cough, troubled breathing, swelling of the arms or legs or around the neck, groin, or underarms, rapid weight gain, or bone pain.
+Using this medicine may increase your risk of having a condition called differentiation syndrome, which may be life-threatening.
+It may occur as early as 1 day after starting this medicine and during the first 3 months of treatment.
+Check with your doctor right away if you start to have a fever, cough, trouble breathing, swelling of the arms or legs or around the neck, groin, or underarms, rapid weight gain, or bone pain.
+Your doctor may give you a steroid medicine (eg, dexamethasone) to help treat these symptoms.

 Tell your doctor right away if you have seizures, headache, confusion, vision problems, unusual drowsiness, tiredness, or weakness.
 These could be symptoms of a serious nervous system problem called posterior reversible encephalopathy syndrome (PRES).